 Annual surveys are conducted by SAWA in addition to the environmental consulting company, Aspen.
-The project area has supported between 11 and 12 CAGN territories in recent years.
+The project area has supported approximately 12 CAGN territories in recent years.
 They both breed within the Prado Basin and live there during the non-breeding season.
 Preliminary 2021 data, provided by SAWA identified 4 territories within the project area.
-For impact analyses later in this section, potential impacts to CAGN are based on the maximum number of potentially impacted territories (i.e.
+For impact analyses later in this section, potential impacts to CAGN are based on the maximum number of potentially impacted territories which